UCD-SERG/serocalculator/README.md

 ### Post-installation

-Successful installation can be confirmed by loading the package into the RStudio workspace and exploring help files and manuals distributed with the package:
+Successful installation can be confirmed by loading the package into the RStudio workspaceand exploring help files and manuals distributed with the package:

 ```r{eval=FALSE}
 # Load package "seroincidence".